ecsumed/gad/README.md

 Main changes done here:
 * Dockerized the app
 * Modified the code to accept a video instead of an image.
-The creates and outpus frames (jpg images) of any and all detected faces in a video.
+This creates and outpus frames (jpg images) of any and all detected faces in a video.
 It outputs the those frames into the `/frames` directory.
+From there, they could be combined into a video using ffmpeg (see 'Helpful Commandlines' section below).

 # Dependencies (If not using the docker image)
 ```